anandasansol/customdataview/README.md

 Single scrolled parent with multiple containers in Sencha
 ==============
-Customizing your Sencha view by simply adding a 'config' whether it is dataview or list or container, to fix the issue of multiple scrolling.
+Customize your Sencha view by simply adding a 'config' whether it is dataview or list or any container, to fix the issue of multiple scrolling.
 Get single scrolled parent.

 Details
 =======
+Head into blog here: